Go back to all articles

 Trend #4.
 Emerging IoT Testing Market

-With the widespread adoption of 5G technology in 2024, an influx of IoT devices is expected to hit the market.
+With the widespread adoption of 5G Internet technology in 2024, an influx of IoT devices is expected to hit the market.
 The enhanced bandwidth and network speeds that 5G offers are set to significantly boost the performance and reliability of wearables and other IoT innovations.

 Testers must prepare for the surge in IoT devices, adapting their strategies to meet the increased demand.
 In 2024, QA teams will need to concentrate on identifying and addressing the risks and security threats associated with releasing IoT-based tools.
 Developing robust methods for detecting and neutralizing these challenges will be crucial.